Ishwar C. Harris: Career

 Harris is a member of the American Academy of Religion, the Society for Asian Studies, ASIANetwork, and the Ohio Academy of Religion.
 Harris spent five weeks in 1999 at the Tofukuji Monastery in Kyoto with the Rinzai master and head abbot, Keido Fukushima.
 This was followed by a three-month trip in 2001 and a return trip in 2003.
 The result of those trips was the book The Laughing Buddha of Tofukuji.
-Harris is married to his wife, Jyotsna, and has two daughters, Anjali and Meera.
-In addition, he is a member of a local United Methodist church in Wooster, Ohio.
+Harris was married to his wife, Jyotsna, and had two daughters, Anjali and Meera.
+He was a member of a local United Methodist church in Wooster, Ohio.